minprog/platforms/django/lectures/sql/index.md

             # Redirect user to flight page
             return HttpResponseRedirect(reverse("flight", args=(flight.id,)))

-Next, we’ll add some context to our flight template so that the page has access to everyone who is not currently a passenger on the flight using Django’s ability to [exclude](https://docs.djangoproject.com/en/3.0/topics/db/queries/#retrieving-specific-objects-with-filters) certain objects from a query:
+Next, we'll add some context to our flight template so that the page has access to everyone who is not currently a passenger on the flight using Django's ability to [exclude](https://docs.djangoproject.com/en/3.0/topics/db/queries/#retrieving-specific-objects-with-filters) certain objects from a query:

     def flight(request, flight_id):
         flight = Flight.objects.get(id=flight_id)